 Key action 3: Support to policy development and cooperation

-Key Action 3 provides support to policy cooperation at European Union level, thereby contributing to the development of new policies, which can trigger modernisation and reforms, at European Union, and systems' level, in the fields of education, training youth and sport.
+Key Action 3 provides support to policy cooperation at European Union level, thereby contributing to the implementation of existing policies and the development of new policies, which can trigger modernisation and reforms, at European Union, and systems' level, in the fields of education, training youth and sport.

 The Actions implemented through this Key Action are aimed to:

-facilitate transparency and recognition of skills and qualifications, as well as the transfer of credits, to foster quality assurance, support validation of non-formal and informal learning, skills management and guidance;
+- facilitate transparency and recognition of skills and qualifications, as well as the transfer of credits, to foster quality assurance, digital credentialing, support validation of non-formal and informal learning, skills management and guidance;

 Which Actions are supported?